paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Console Log Formatting

-If there is only one optional parameter and it is a `Unity.Object` then it is passed to     `Debug.Log` as the second parameter to provide extra detail.
+If there is only one optional parameter and it is a `Unity.Object` it passes to  `Debug.Log` as the second parameter to provide extra detail.

 #### Actions

-Individual messages can be highlighted in the log by colour, bolding or italics.
+You can highlight Individual messages in the log by colour, bolding or italics.
 Create an RTF string with the `Log.Action` method.

 ```c#
 public static string Action(string text, string colour, bool bold, bool italics);